DSXiangLi/DecryptPrompt/README.md

     - Challenging BIG-Bench tasks and whether chain-of-thought can solve them
     - Large Language Models are Better Reasoners with Self-Verification
     - ThoughtSource A central hub for large language model reasoning data
+    - Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs

 ### RLHF
 - Deepmind